Amsterdam houses

 Some more reasons of includes:

-1. The Quality of the Wooden Poles:
+1. The Quality Of Wooden Poles:

 Amsterdam was built on wooden piles on soft and marshy ground, which is not the most stable foundation.
 To combat instability, builders used wooden piles to support the structure.
 However, over time, wood piles can sink or shift, causing buildings to bow or tilt.
 This trend is particularly noticeable in old canal houses.

-2. Renovating One of the Houses in a Row:
+2. Renovating One Of The Houses In A Row:

 When tightly packed buildings in a row of houses are renovated or shifted, it can upset the delicate balance between them.
 This disruption could result in the prominent crooked rows of Amsterdam canal houses.